-The reason of a re-launch shall be announced.
+The reason of a re-launch shall be announced to the pilots and the public.

 Re-launches shall take place as soon as possible during the current round or the subsequent round.
 If a re-launch is not awarded and the pilot refuses to sign for the score this will be deemed to be a complaint and the time at which the complaint arose will be recorded and notified to the pilot.
 Refer to Complaints and Protests at paragraph 7.